sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 <!-- Coming into this informal study, I knew about MIT, GPL, and AGPL. -->

-I'd heard of [Apache 2.0 License](https://apache.org/licenses/LICENSE-2.0) and [Mozilla Public License](https://www.mozilla.org/en-US/MPL/), a weak copyleft license that I've always meant to understand better...
+I'd heard of [Apache 2.0 License](https://apache.org/licenses/LICENSE-2.0), a permissive license, notable because the Rust programming language [is dual-licensed under it and MIT](https://github.com/rust-lang/rust#license); and [Mozilla Public License](https://www.mozilla.org/en-US/MPL/), a "weak" copyleft license that I've always meant to understand better...

-But I hadn't sat down and surveyed software licenses.
+But I hadn't really ever sat down and surveyed the world of software licenses.
 Below is a grab-bag list of licenses I was either reminded of or found in my research (by no means comprehensive!).

+* There's a family of licenses called [BSD licenses](https://en.wikipedia.org/wiki/BSD_licenses) that I've seen used on projects, including [age encryption](https://github.com/FiloSottile/age).
+I don't know much about them!
 * [The Unlicense](https://unlicense.org/) seems to seek to be a super permissive license.
 I know of [a prominent developer in the Rust community who uses and supports the Unlicense](https://github.com/BurntSushi/notes/blob/master/2020-10-29_licensing-and-copyleft.md).
-* There's a family of licenses called [BSD licenses](https://en.wikipedia.org/wiki/BSD_licenses) that I've seen used on projects, including [age encryption](https://github.com/FiloSottile/age).
-I don't know much about them!
-* Here's a list of [ethical licenses](https://ethicalsource.dev/licenses/), which includes [the Hippocratic License](https://firstdonoharm.dev/).
+* [Creative Commons](https://creativecommons.org/choose/) offers a family of licenses, but as I understand it they are not meant for software.

+### Stranger licenses
 * The [JSON License](https://www.json.org/license.html) has the fun and likely legally murky clause: "The Software shall be used for Good, not Evil."
-* [Creative Commons](https://creativecommons.org/choose/) offers a family of licenses, but I understand that they're not written _just_ for software.
 * Microsoft(!) has a license called the [Microsoft Public License](https://choosealicense.com/licenses/ms-pl/).

+### Other lists of licenses
+* Open Source Initiative has [a list of "approved" licenses](https://opensource.org/licenses/category).
+* Here's a list of [ethical licenses](https://ethicalsource.dev/licenses/), which includes [the Hippocratic License](https://firstdonoharm.dev/).
 * GitHub's "Choose a License" site has [an "Appendix" page that lists about two dozens licenses in a convenient chart form](https://choosealicense.com/appendix/).
-* Open Source Initiative has [a list of "approved" licenses](https://opensource.org/licenses/category).
 * Fossa.com has a list of [the "Top 6 Out-There Open Source Licenses"](https://fossa.com/blog/top-6-most-out-there-open-source-licenses/), which I appreciate!

+## Which licenses does the Blue Oak Council like?
 Ever helpful, the Blue Oak Council website has [a list of permissive licenses, which they rated from Gold to Lead](https://blueoakcouncil.org/list), including a few I listed above.

+Among established licenses, [they like](https://blueoakcouncil.org/list#gold) BSD-2-Clause Plus Patent License (also known as BSD-2-Clause-Patent).
+I also got the sense that Apache License 2.0 was well-liked by them.

-Apparently during this process, the group of lawyers wrote their own permissive license that became [Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0).
+But in their survey, the Council decided to write their own license, which they named the [Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0).

 Let's take a look at that one.